 - Undergraduate theater majors (exceptions can be made with approval of theater dept.)

 - At least Sophomore standing at the time of program participation

 - Good judicial/conduct record

 2) Submit the LUC online application.

 3) Contact LUC Theatre department to schedule an audition: Dr. Mark Lococo, Director of Theatre (773) 508-7511, firstname.lastname@example.org .

-The Theatre department will report back to LUC regarding your audition.
-If it is favorable and the application judicial record is okay, OIP will approve you for the program and direct you to Fordham related documents that need to be completed for the program.
+Contingent on theatre department approval, OIP will approve you for the program and direct you to Fordham related documents that need to be completed for the program.